 Find out more about our work, what you'll find us doing at the moment, and how you can help.

-Founded by civil servant William Blathwayt in the 17th-century, Dyrham house is currently in a state of transformation following a re-roofing project.
+Founded by civil servant William Blathwayt in the 17th century, Dyrham house is currently being transformed following a re-roofing project.

 Hardwick is renowned for its collection of textiles and strong female story.
 The second of the four 'noble women' appliqué wall hangings - Lucretia - returned from conservation in 2016.
 Visitors will now be able to see her redisplayed alongside Penelope and discover more about their story.